leontoeides/indicium/README.md

 While `indicium` was made with web apps in mind, as an in-memory search it does not scale infinitely or to Facebook or Google size.
-Even in such an environment, it could still be a useful way of searching enumerations & lists (such as currencies, countries, etc.) It's also great for applications where there is an anticipated scale limit, i.e. list of company assets, list of users in a corporate intranet, etc.
+Even in such an environment, it could still be a convenient way of searching enumerations & lists (such as currencies, countries, etc.) It's also great for applications where there is an anticipated scale limit, i.e. list of company assets, list of users in a corporate intranet, etc.